lichman0405/chemvcs/docs/04-cli-spec-mvp.md

 commands (`remote`, `push`, `pull`, `fetch`) will be defined in the remote protocol and server specification.

+Note: ChemVCS has grown beyond this MVP scope (remote sync, HPC commands, and repository maintenance).
+This document remains the source of truth for the Milestone 1–3 command semantics; newer commands are documented in:
+- Remote: `docs/05-remote-protocol-and-server.md`
+- HPC: `docs/09-hpc-integration-design.md` and `docs/10-hpc-user-guide.md`
+- Current feature surface: `FEATURE_STATUS.md`

 ---

 ## 2. General CLI Conventions